 Title: Environmental and climate governance in Morocco

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Morocco is currently experiencing a period of dynamic economic and social change.
-If this development is to be sustainable, it will be vital to align economic growth, competitiveness and employment promotion with goals related to the environment and climate change.
+If this development is to be sustainable, it will be vital to align economic growth more closely with goals related to the environment and climate change.

-Public, private and civil society stakeholders make use of good governance practices and instruments for implementing the National Sustainable Development Strategy.
+Public, private and civil society stakeholders in Morocco make use of good governance practices and instruments to implement the National Sustainable Development Strategy.

 The project supports Moroccan partners in implementing the National Sustainable Development Strategy.
 Good governance not only generates skilled jobs but also creates new environment-related professions.
 This approach also counteracts the impacts of climate change, which often lead to poverty.
 The project is working in various priority areas in order to better reconcile climate change mitigation and economic development in Morocco.

 Its work on the green economy targets waste recycling and environmentally-friendly industrial development.
 Public and private partners gain the skills they need to establish environmental protection and climate change mitigation as issues that are relevant to economic and social development.

 Together with the partners, the project also strengthens and develops competencies for adaptation to climate change.
 The main challenge here is to better assess climate risks and the need for adaptation.
 An environmental information system has already been developed in earlier project phases, and a further module is to be added specifically for climate change.
 The project is also supporting the development of a national plan for climate change adaptation.